top of page

 There are many reported stem cell transplants using one's own stem cells (AKA autologous stem cell transplants) internationally.
 These are mainly performed to treat non-genetic diseases.
 The biggest advantage of autologous transplant is the low risk of tissue rejection.

 However, it is important to note that your baby's precious cord blood stem cells may be used for his/her sibling (if it matches) when needed.
 This is known as allogeneic transplant.
-Currently, cord blood transplant is now a standard treatment for many diseases such as leukaemia, lymphoma and thalassemia.
+Currently, cord blood transplant is now a standard treatment for many diseases such as leukemia, lymphoma and thalassemia.

 Myth#2: It is easy to find a bone marrow donor when the need arises.